Last Updated on

 Table of Contents

-- Disadvantages of drip irrigation
+- Calculating GPH drip irrigation flow

-Phase 1: Building Your Drip Irrigation System
+Phase One: Building the Drip Irrigation System

 For the sake of simplicity in this tutorial, I will be using a basic square vegetable garden as an example.